TomCrypto/avxfish/README.md

 avxfish
 =======

-This repository contains an assembly AVX-512 implementation of the Threefish-1024 block cipher (forward direction only).
+This repository contains an assembly AVX-512 vectorized implementation of the Threefish-1024 block cipher (forward direction only).
 Threefish-1024 is the widest variant of the Threefish family of block ciphers.
-It is not intended to be used directly, but instead used as a reference to integrate into other libraries as needed, or from which to implement more Threefish variants.
+This implementation is not intended to be used directly, but to be integrated into other libraries as needed, or to be used as a reference from which to implement more vectorized Threefish variants.
+The same basic principle can be applied to all variants, but when it comes to SIMD, widest is fastest.

 # Performance